2010 AFL Grand Final: Background

 St Kilda entered the season after having won the 2009 minor premiership with the club's best ever home and away record of 20–2, but losing the grand final to Geelong by two goals.
 After winning the first four games of the season, the Saints hit a form slump coinciding with a serious hamstring injury to captain Nick Riewoldt.
 They would recover to win seven games in a row before Riewoldt's return, and finished third on the ladder with a record of 15–6–1.
 They overcame a heavily favoured Geelong team by four points in their qualifying final, and had a comfortable 24-point win over the Western Bulldogs in the preliminary final to advance to the grand final.

-It is the first grand final between two Melbourne-based sides since the 2000 grand final.
+It was the first grand final between two Melbourne-based sides since the 2000 grand final.
 Collingwood was the strong favourite to win, with major bookmakers offering around A$1.40 to A$1.45 for a Collingwood victory at the start of the game.

 Collingwood and St Kilda met twice during the 2010 home-and-away season, each team winning once.
-St Kilda won in Round 3 at Etihad Stadium, 10.9 (69) to an inaccurate 4.17 (41), although Riewoldt was badly injured during the match.
-In Round 16 at the MCG, Collingwood was a comfortable winner over St Kilda by the score 15.10 (100) versus 6.16 (52).
-The teams also met in the first round of the preseason competition which St Kilda won by 1 point.
+St Kilda won in round 3 at Etihad Stadium, 10.9 (69) to an inaccurate 4.17 (41), although Riewoldt was badly injured during the match.
+In round 16 at the MCG, Collingwood was a comfortable winner over St Kilda by the score 15.10 (100) versus 6.16 (52).
+The teams also met in the first round of the pre-season competition which St Kilda won by 1 point.